Contact Wild Ramp Publishing

 We’ve given eight microgrants so far!

 Our grants support zine production and distribution, with a focus on marginalized and underrepresented voices.
-(All zines are eligible, including comics and perzines)
+(All zines are eligible, including comics and perzines, but we have a bias towards the written word!

 Support Wild Ramp